 Auto Bed Leveling (ABL) is a key feature in most modern 3d printers.
 If your printer doesn’t have it or if you are not happy with how it performs, adding a BLtouch probe for ABL is the way to go.
 The BLtouch sensor is a universal solution for reliable ABL.
 Its performance doesn’t depend on the build surface or the environmental conditions (humidity, temperature).

 BLtouch – unboxing

 The BLtouch sensor comes in a small package containing the probe, mounting screws with springs to adjust the position of the sensor, and elements to build all needed male and female Dupont connectors.
-The integrated wires are very short and you will need these aditional connectors to make extention cable for connection to your control board.
-If you dont want to build your own cable you can buy a set with extension cable included.
+The integrated wires are very short and you will need these additional connectors to make extension cable for connection to your control board.
+If you don’t want to build your own cable you can buy a set with an extension cable included.

 BLtouch – installation

 The installation of BLtouch is in 3 steps:

 - Mount the sensor on your print head;

 - Firmware settings (Marlin).